NaiyanJones/naiyanjones.github.io/_pages/about.md

 Wider afield, I have supported charities, community groups, co-operatives and mentoring schemes, and have also briefly worked in politics.
 I hold a postgraduate diploma in social research from the University of Birmingham.

-I am a member of the [Social Research Association](https://the-sra.org.uk/), the [Association of Internet Researchers](https://aoir.org/) and a former member of the [University of Alabama Reddit Research Group](https://arrg.ua.edu/).
+I am a member of the [Social Research Association](https://the-sra.org.uk/), the [Association of Internet Researchers](https://aoir.org/) and a member of the [University of Alabama Reddit Research Group](https://arrg.ua.edu/).